 Get up to speed on best practices on how to prepare a vehicle to ship.
 We realize this is something you don’t do every day.
 That’s why we have provided this simple guide to understanding how to prepare yourself and your vehicle.
 You will know exactly what to do and expect from whomever you hire.
 This information is also industry standard, regardless of who transports your vehicle.

 Necessary Preparation – Steps

-The following looks information is based on experience we’ve had with customers during transport.
-As the auto transport company we see a lot happen, so here you will find the most common situations that can cause some trouble down the line.
+The following information is based on experience we’ve had with customers during transport.
+As the auto transport company we see it all.
+Here you will find the most common situations that can cause some trouble down the line.

 First and foremost, confirm all contact information.
 Make sure you have accurate phone numbers, address, city, state, and zip code.
 If you are leaving someone else responsible for the handing over of the vehicle or delivery, make sure you are well informed of their schedule, who you hired, and what they need to do.
-If you live in a newer area make sure you provide accurate information as some new developments aren’t mapped out and the driver may need to know the cross streets, for example.
+If you live in a newer area your information may not be on the map.
+In these cases make sure you provide accurate information since some new developments aren’t mapped out and the driver may need to know the cross streets, for example.

-If you won’t be at either the pickup location or th drop off, be sure to have someone that is ready and responsible to handle the task of releasing your vehicle to the carrier, or accepting at the delivery.
-Many times delays are caused by someone not answering the phone, leaving for a mome.
+If you won’t be at either the pickup location or the drop off, be sure to have someone that is ready and responsible.
+They need to be over 18 to handle the task of releasing your vehicle to the carrier or accepting at the delivery.
+Many times delays are caused by someone not answering the phone, leaving for a moment.

 Remove EZ-Pass, Sunpass, Disable Car Alarms